 To try to imagine what life must’ve been like for the pioneers who built this place would be nearly impossible for any of us now.
-Florida in the first half of the 1800’s was truly a new frontier; untamed, unknown, and harsh.
+Florida in the first half of the 1800s was truly a new frontier; untamed, unknown, and harsh.
 Many of its inland settlers of European descent relocated here from Georgia and the Carolinas with hopes of owning land and establishing solid futures for their children.

 Thomas Dawsey was one such settler who came to Florida in 1819, just before it became a territory in 1821.
 He landed in what would soon (1823) become Gadsden County looking for land to homestead.
 By 1827, he had acquired 160 acres of land where he built this home on the property that it still sits today.
 Within just a few short years, the Florida frontier saw stagecoach routes carved out for mail and passenger transport and increased movement into the center of the state.
 By 1830, one such stagecoach road ran through this area and records indicate that this home was a stop along the route and horse-changing station.

 Just a few years after Dawsey relocated to this area of Florida, he and his family would move again.
-This time to Poplar Head, Alabama where he and his wife Elizabeth Hooks Dawsey lived until their deaths in 1854 on land granted to them from the federal government for James’ service during the Second Seminole War in Florida.
+This time to Poplar Head, Alabama where he and his wife Elizabeth Hooks Dawsey lived until their deaths in 1854 on land granted to them by the federal government for James’ service during the Second Seminole War in Florida.

 Another new settler to the area, Joshua Davis from Laurens County, South Carolina, began buying parcels of Dawsey’s land in 1830, and by 1849, he owned the property and moved into this home with his wife Esther Gamble Monford and their 6 children.
-Davis would upgrade the original one-room 18’x27′ dressed timber structure by adding a rear porch, attic sleeping loft and east room, refurbished the interior/exterior with hand-beaded siding and added a separate kitchen in the rear.
+Davis would upgrade the original one-room 18’x27′ dressed timber structure by adding a rear porch, attic sleeping loft, and east room refurbished the interior/exterior with hand-beaded siding, and added a separate kitchen in the rear.

-Their granddaughter Esther Eliza Davis Bates lived there for many years with her husband, Lieutenant Mortimer Boulware Bates, C.S.A. and their 9 children.
-Lieutenant Bates would pass away in 1930 and the home sat unused until the 1970’s when Davis descendants, the Avant Family, restored the home to its present condition.
+Their granddaughter Esther Eliza Davis Bates lived there for many years with her husband, Lieutenant Mortimer Boulware Bates, C.S.A., and their 9 children.
+Lieutenant Bates would pass away in 1930 and the home sat unused until the 1970s when Davis descendants, the Avant Family, restored the home to its present condition.

 *This home is on the National Register of Historic Places